ADVERTISEMENT

 Supporting Characters

-Supporting characters enrich the story by interacting with the protagonist and offering alternate perspectives.
-For example, Samwise Gamgee’s loyalty in The Lord of the Rings reinforces the story’s themes of friendship and perseverance.
+Supporting characters enrich the narrative through their interaction with the protagonist and by providing alternate viewpoints.
+In J. R. R. Tolkien’s The Lord of the Rings (1954), Samwise Gamgee’s unwavering loyalty amplifies the story’s preoccupation with friendship and endurance.

 Foil Characters